April 13, 2021

 More Masks Fear wears and why

 Fear can also look like control, defensiveness, rebellion….

 Fear results from pain, but it can also come from anxiety.
 We learned the difference between these two at the Raising Kids on Your Knees retreat.
 Jaimie Bailey spoke about the fact that Fear is an emotional response to a real threat – designed to protect us.
 Anxiety is an emotional response to an unknown or perceived threat.
 Anxiety is a misuse of the Fight, Flight or Freeze response God gave us as a protection – to keep us alive.

 When we learn to trust our Father with the pain that comes in life, we teach our brain to recognize his comfort when we experience pain.
 We are able to let go of the fear when we know we can run to our father for protection.
 If we continually respond to pain with unrelieved fear, we move from lifesaving fear to paralyzing anxiety.

 When we experience trauma, our brain locks in the memory and creates hyper-awareness which can become anxiety if we do not work through it, and learn to heal correctly from it.
 Again, running to our Father, knowing he will protect us.
 When we continually have anxiety, we become those hurt people who hurt other people and continue the cycle.

 Recognize the masks Fear wears

 As you go through your day you are going to be confronted with hard things.
-Pain will inevitiably be somewhere in this life.
-Learn to recognize the difference between fear and anxiety, between forgiveness and reconcilliation and don’t let Fear’s masks fool you into staying in the cycle.
-Find Hope, remember your Heavenly Father is there to comfort and protect you if you will run to him.
+Pain will inevitably be somewhere in this life.
+Learn to recognize the difference between fear and anxiety, between forgiveness and reconciliation, and don’t let Fear’s masks fool you into staying in the cycle.
+Find Hope, remember your Heavenly Father is there to comfort and protect you, if you will run to him.
 Look for Joy in the midst of all the hard, the trauma and the people doing you wrong – it is there, always.